 A fireplace trim helps improve the appearance of the fireplace in a similar way to the surrounds.
 However, trims often offer a thinner width and see use with built-in, prefabricated fireplaces.
 You can find an Amantii surround to fit a number of their electric fireplaces.

 High temperature paint resists chipping and scratching even when exposed to high temperatures.
 Amantii offers Stove Bright High Temperature Touch-Up paint whose silicon formula provides excellent color retention even with extended exposure to 1200-degree Fahrenheit temperatures.

 Amantii offers high temperature paint options available in metallic black and satin black.

 An electric fireplace weather cover, or outdoor cover, protects your fireplace from the elements.
 Amantii offers weather covers for use with their Panorama series.
 These fireplaces require the specified weather cover if you plan on using them outdoors.
 The cover protects the fireplace when not in use.

 A zero-clearance fireplace means the fireplace needs zero (or very close to zero) inches of distance from combustible materials around it.
 Combustible materials refer to any material or surface that can burn, such as wood framing, wood flooring, or plywood paneling, and other combustibles.
-Because of this, zero-clearance fireplaces can install almost anywhere.
+Because of this, zero-clearance options can install almost anywhere.
 However, they still require proper venting which may limit where you can install them.

-Amantii advises you to refer to the product manual to verify measurements and clearance requirements when choosing one of their fireplaces.
+Amantii advises you refer to the product manual to verify measurements and clearance requirements when choosing one of their fireplaces.
 Additionally, consult local codes and code enforcement to make sure the type of fireplace you choose can work in your area.